giantswarm/docs/sources/reference/env.md

 ## The default environment

 When you start working with the swarm client, you are automatically assigned to a default environment named after your username as the company name part and `dev` as the second part.
-For a user named `swarmy`, this would be:
+For a user named `bouncer`, this would be:

-    swarmy/dev
+    bouncer/dev

 Note that you are free to set up environments with arbitrary names.
 Read on for details on creating environments.